 - balance difficulty with eyes open-may be brain injury (or muscle-joint problem) - balance difficulty much greater with eyes closed (probably nervous system injury)

 Knee jerks and other "muscle jump" reflexes

 With the leg relaxed and partly bent, tap the cord just below the knee cap.
-REDUCED
+REDUCED jumps a little.

 TYPICAL